bmlt-enabled/tomato/README.md

 Hosts our clone of the BMLT Semantic API and the Django Admin Console.

 ### Daemon
-In its current state, this is not really a daemon.
-It's just a command that updates the meetings database from the configured BMLT root servers, and then exits.
-The intent is to eventually make it a proper daemon by giving it a `while True` loop, running the synchronization logic on a timer to keep things up to date.
+Loop that updates the meetings database from the BMLT Root Servers on a timer.

 `python3 manage.py update_meetings`